jshuadvd/hacks-n-notes/networks.md

 > Transmission capacity, measured by bitrate

 - **Bitrate:** the number of bits per second a system can transmit
+- **Latency:** time it takes for a bit to travel from sender to receiver

 ## DNS (Domain Name Server)